whisthq/whist/host-setup/README.md

 # run the Whist base container image (swap base to browsers/chrome to run the Whist Chrome container)
 cd ~/whist/mandelboxes
 ./run.sh base
+# this will give you a root shell inside the container; when the shell exits, the container will close as well
 ```

 ⚠️ If `./setup_host.sh` fails with the error `Unable to locate credentials`, run `aws configure` and then rerun the script.
 Enter your AWS credentials for the access key and secret key; for the region, use **us-east-1**.

 ⚠️ If the `./build.sh base` command fails due to apt being unable to fetch some archives (e.g. error: `E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?`), call `docker system prune -af` first, then run `./build.sh base` again.

+⚠️ If the `./run.sh foo` command doesn't appear to do anything, check the host-service output.
+If it complains about fetching objects, make sure that the build step for foo was successful.

 - Start a Whist protocol client to connect to the Whist protocol server running on your instance by following the instructions in [`protocol/client/README.md`](https://github.com/whisthq/whist/blob/dev/protocol/client/README.md).
 If a window pops up that streams the Whist base application, which is currently **xeyes**, then you are all set!